RafaelCMira/Cloud-Project/README.md

 ## TO-DO

 - [X] Yaml script to generate Kubernetes containers;
-- [ ] Make a script to create the necessary resources (resource group, service ,cluster, get credentials);
+- [X] Make a script to create the necessary resources (resource group, service ,cluster, get credentials);
 - [ ] Change DB to use MongoDB;
 - [ ] Change azure functions;

 ---

-# How to execute (para testar cog search usar apenas 1 região e não dar deploy das az functions)
+# How to execute Project 1

 -------------------------------------------------------------------------------------
 -